MS Norman Atlantic: Aftermath

 At least twelve people were killed as a direct result of the fire, and an additional two Albanian tugboat crewmembers were killed during salvage operations on 30 December when a connecting cable snapped.
 Officials stated that one person died after jumping from the burning ship.
 Three of the rescued people who were on board the Norman Atlantic were Afghan illegal immigrants who stowed away in lorries in the hold.
 Among those killed was Ilia Kartozia, a Georgian Orthodox priest, who, according to an eyewitness, helped others to evacuate, but the rescuers failed to save him.
 His body was recovered off Lecce on 30 December 2014.

 Norman Atlantic was towed to the port of Brindisi, Italy, by the Marietta Barretta and two additional tugs, Tenax and Asmara, arriving there on 2 January 2015.
 The ship was sequestered for the investigation.
 On 6 January, a lifeboat from the Norman Atlantic was found on a beach near Valona, Albania.
 The Norman Atlantic continued to burn in port for almost two weeks until 10 January 2015, when firefighters were finally able to enter the hull for inspection.

 On 2 February 2015, just before the boat was due to be towed to Bari, a second body was discovered in the truck parking area.
 In the same days, the bodies of three people, presumably belonging to some of the missing, were found on the coast of Corfu and Apulia.

-The damage to the ship was extensive.
+The damage to the ship was extensive enough that it was not economically to return her to service, so she would be written off.
 The hull plating and deck had been deformed, all communication and navigation equipment was destroyed and the accommodation and common areas were gutted.
 Additionally, the ingress of water during firefighting had wrecked the electrical equipment, including the emergency battery systems, the heating, and the ventilation systems.